Helpful prior learning:

 The financial sector is now one of the most powerful parts of many economies.
 In high-income countries, it often earns more profit than manufacturing or farming.
 Globally, the value of financial assets is more than three times the size of the world economy.

-This matters because finance increasingly shapes decisions across markets, governments, households, and commons.
+This matters because finance increasingly shapes decisions across markets, states, households, and commons.
 When financial actors focus on short-term profit, resources are diverted from long-term wellbeing.
 Essential services like public transport may be expected to generate profit, even if their purpose is to meet human and ecological needs.
-If they do not, they risk being cut or privatised.
+If such services operate with financial losses, they risk being cut or privatised.
 Clean energy, affordable housing, and universal healthcare may also be neglected if they do not offer fast financial returns.
-Governments may avoid investing in these areas if they fear negative reactions from financial markets.
+States may avoid investing in these areas if they fear negative reactions from financial markets.
 Households face growing pressure to borrow or invest just to meet basic needs.
 Commons resources like forests, water systems, and digital platforms may be turned into assets for profit.

 Figure 2.
 Financialisation means that many public services are judged by short-term, profit logic, moving the focus away from care.